giuliocrp/giuliocrp.github.io/_portfolio/portfolio-4.md

 ### 2. Tree Library

 A library of 13 tree models in .stl format was created from SketchUp's 3D Warehouse.
 Additional 28 genera were categorized to match similar models for broader coverage.
-Visualizations of a selection of models using MeshLab:
+Visualizations of a sample of models using MeshLab:

 <img width="587" alt="generated-lambda-1" src="/images/portfolio-3/tree-abies.png">